All Episodes

 And other than that, you're right.

-But I mean, those two are standouts.
+But, I mean, those two are standouts.

-Yeah, those aren't necessarily messages.
+Yeah, but those aren't necessarily messages.

 We don't know what happened there.